wasmCloud/wasmCloud/README.md

 Generate JWTs for actors, capability providers, accounts and operators.
 Sign actor modules with claims including capability IDs, expiration, and keys to verify identity.
 Inspect actor modules to view their claims.
 ### ctl
 Interact directly with a wasmCloud [control-interface](https://github.com/wasmCloud/control-interface), allowing you to imperatively schedule actors, providers and modify configurations of a wasmCloud host.
 Can be used to interact with local and remote control-interfaces.
+### ctx
+Automatically connect to your previously launched wasmCloud lattice with a managed context or use contexts to administer remote wasmCloud lattices.
 ### drain
 Manage contents of the local wasmCloud cache. wasmCloud manages a local cache that will avoid redundant fetching of content when possible. `drain` allows you to manually clear that cache to ensure you're always pulling the latest versions of actors and providers that are hosted in remote OCI registries.
 ### gen